Chef Infra Overview

 The Chef Infra Client will run a recipe only when asked.
 When the Chef Infra Client runs the same recipe more than once, the results will be the same system state each time.
 When a recipe is run against a system, but nothing has changed on either the system or in the recipe, the Chef Infra Client won't change anything.The Chef Infra Language is a comprehensive systems configuration language with resources and helpers for configuring operating systems.
-The language is primarily used to declare resources from within a recipe.
-The Recipe DSL also helps ensure that recipes interact with nodes (and node properties) in the desired manner.
-Most of the methods in the Recipe DSL are used to find a specific parameter and then tell Chef Infra Client what action(s) to take to configure a system.
+The language is primarily used in Chef Infra recipes and custom resources to tell the Chef Infra Client what action(s) to take to configure a system.
 The Chef Infra Language provides resources for system-level components such as packages, users, or firewalls, and it also includes helpers to allow you to make configuration decisions based on operating systems, clouds, virtualization hypervisors, and more.

 A resource is a statement of configuration policy that:

 Chef has many built-in resources that cover all of the most common actions across all of the most common platforms.
 You can build your own resources to handle any situation that isn't covered by a built-in resource.